Compare Tree Pruning Quotes Now

 By making a cut along the collar seam, you are taking the shortest line between two points and reducing the wound size.

 Identifying the collar

 Below is an illustration of the right and wrong way to identify the collar and make the cut.

 The Step Cut

 Before you make a collar cut, do you need a step cut?
 It depends!

-When pruning larger branches, which basically includes anything you need a saw to get through because your secateurs are not strong enough you will need to perform a step cut first before cutting along the collar ridge.
+When pruning larger branches, which basically includes anything you need a saw to get through because your secateurs are not strong enough you will need to perform a step-cut first before cutting the tree along the collar ridge.